sayanee/archives/_posts/2007-06-09-winning-by-jack-welch.md

 3. Create effective mechanisms - read: money, recognition and training - to motivate and retain.
 4. Face straight into charged relationships - with union, stars, sliders and disrupters
 5. Fight gravity, and instead of taking the middle 70 percent for granted, treat them like the heart and soul of the organisation
-6. Design the org chart to be as flat as possile with lindingly clear reporting relationships and responsibilities
+6. Design the org chart to be as flat as possible with blindingly clear reporting relationships and responsibilities

-on evaluation systems… > It should be clear and simple, washed clean of time-consuming bureaucracy It should measure people on relevant agreed upon criteria that relate directly to an individual’s performance It should ensure that managers evaluate their people at least once a year, and preferaly twice, in formal, face-to-face sessions Finally, a good evaluation system should include a professional development component embracing change…
+on evaluation systems…

+> It should be clear and simple, washed clean of time-consuming bureaucracy It should measure people on relevant agreed upon criteria that relate directly to an individual’s performance It should ensure that managers evaluate their people at least once a year, and preferaly twice, in formal, face-to-face sessions Finally, a good evaluation system should include a professional development component

+embracing change…

 1. Attach every change initiative to a clear purpose or goal.
 Change for change’s sake is stupid and enervating
 2. Hire and promote only true believers and get-on-with-it type
 3. Ferret our and get rid of resisters, even if their performance is satisfactory.
 4. Look at car wrecks: turn disasters into opportunities like bankruptcies, financial crisis.

 5 assumptions to keep in mind when a crisis occurs:

 1. The problem is worse than it appears
 2. There are no secrets in the world, and everyone will eventually find out everything
 3. you and your organisation’s handling of crisis will be portrayed in the worst possible light
 4. There will be changes in processes and people.
 Almost no crisis ends without blood on the floor
 5. The organisation will survive, ultimately stronger for what happened

+Managing competition…

-Managing competition… > First come up with a big aha for your business - a smart, realistic, relatively fast way to gain sustainable competitive advantage.
-Second, put the right people in the right jobs to drive the big aha forward Third, relently seek out the est practices to achieve your ig aha, whether inside or out, adapt them, and continually improve them.
+> First come up with a big aha for your business - a smart, realistic, relatively fast way to gain sustainable competitive advantage.
+Second, put the right people in the right jobs to drive the big aha forward Third, relentlessly seek out the best practices to achieve your ig aha, whether inside or out, adapt them, and continually improve them.

 What the players field look like now?

 - Who are the competitors in this business, large and small, new and old?
-- Who has what share gloally and in each market?
+- Who has what share globally and in each market?
 Where do we fit in?
 - What are the characteristics of this business?
 Is it commodity or high value or somewhere in between?
 Is it long cycle or short?
 Where is it on the growth curve?
 What are the drivers of profitability?
 - What are the strengths and weaknesses of each competitor?
 How good are their products?
 How much does each one spend on R&D?
 How big is each sales force?
 How performance-driven is each culture?
 - Who are this business’ main customers, and how do they buy?

-Career lusts… >
+Career lusts…

 > Career lusts looks different. it shows itself in tearing down the people around you, insulting or disparaging them in order to make your own candle burn brighter, as the old saying does.
-It;s covering up your mistakes or (worse) trying to lame them on someone else.
-It’s hogging meetings, taking disproportionate credit for team’s success, and gossipping incessantly about people and events in the office.
+It's covering up your mistakes or (worse) trying to lame them on someone else.
+It’s hogging meetings, taking disproportionate credit for team’s success, and gossiping incessantly about people and events in the office.
 It’s seeing the company’s org chart as a chessboard, and making an open display of watching the pieces move.

 the dos…